What size for a whole house?

 What about valuable items?

-Sort first — keepsakes, documents, and donation/resale items out before the discard pile goes in the bin.
+Sort first.
+Set aside keepsakes, documents, and donation or resale items before the discard pile goes in the bin.
 Many LA charities pick up furniture.

 Do I need a permit?